 Agent GARBO: The Vanishing Act

-Given all Joan Pujol Garcia accomplished, every life he saved, and all the official honors bestowed him, agent GARBO deserves one distinction above all others: Joan Pujol Garcia was the living definition of irrepressible, all in service to the better world he never ceased trying to create.
+Given all Juan Pujol Garcia accomplished, every life he did save, and all the official honors bestowed him, agent GARBO deserves one distinction above all others: Juan Pujol Garcia was the living definition of irrepressible.
+Irrepressible in service to the better world he never ceased trying to create.

-In the end, Pujol was both the man with a utopian vision born well before his time.
-Undoubtedly he was also born in that time and that place with a greater purpose that all humanity has realized.
+In the end Pujol was both the man with a utopian vision, and the man who in many ways born well before his time.
+Undoubtedly, it would also seem he was born in that epoch to serve a greater purpose that all humanity has realized.